 Volterra has plenty of options in terms of hotels and accommodations, mainly because it is an important tourist destination in Tuscany.
 Hotels are available in all budget ranges, from luxury to budget hotels.
 There are also many Bed & Breakfasts where tourists can get comfortable rooms at inexpensive rates.
 However, during peak tourist seasons it might get difficult to get bookings and decent rooms.
 Some of the best known hotels in Volterra are Albergo Etruria, Albergo Villa Nencini, Albergo Nazionale and Seminario Vescovile San Andrea that rents thirty rooms at low rates.

 Eating in Volterra

 There are several good options for eating out in Volterra.
-There are many good restaurants in the town that serve Italian, Tuscan and other European cuisines as well.
+There are many good restaurants in town that serve Italian, Tuscan and other European cuisines as well.
 There are also plenty of small old fashioned trattorias and taverns where the locals normally like to eat.
 Some of the best places to try in Volterra are Ristorante Enoteca del Duca, La Vecchia Lira, Ombra Della Sera, Ristorante Sacco Fiorentino and Enoteca Scali.
-There are plenty of places that have fresh grilled sea food and several small gelatarias.
+There are plenty of places that have fresh grilled seafood and several small gelatarias.

 Shopping in Volterra